linonetwo/langchain-alpaca/README.md

 console.log(`response`, response, JSON.stringify(response))
 // response { generations: [ [ [Object] ] ] } {"generations":[[{"text":"Hello World!"}]]}
+alpaca.closeSession() // close the node-tty session to free the memory used by alpaca.cpp.
+You can query alpaca as much as you want before closing it.
 ```

 See `example/loadLLM.mjs` for a simple example, run it with `zx example/loadLLM.mjs`